kornel13/old-lobby-api/README.md

 WebSocket is accessible from `http://localhost/lobby-api`.
 Since there isn't any client app, same origin check isn't implemented in web sockets server.
 It allows to use the server by external clients.
-If you use Chrome I suggest to install [Simple WebSocket Client](https://chrome.google.com/webstore/detail/simple-websocket-client/pfdhoblngboilpfeibdedpjgfnlcodoo) extension:
+If you use Chrome I suggest to install extension [Simple WebSocket Client](https://chrome.google.com/webstore/detail/simple-websocket-client/pfdhoblngboilpfeibdedpjgfnlcodoo) extension:

+Usage example:
 ![Websockets client](screenshots/websocket-client.PNG)

 ## Additional REST methods